citp/privacy-policy-historical/o/op/opi/opindia.com.md

-> *The following text is extracted and transformed from the opindia.com privacy policy that was archived on 2018-09-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180910234948id_/http%3A//www.opindia.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the opindia.com privacy policy that was archived on 2019-03-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190330082240id_/https%3A//www.opindia.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | OpIndia.com
+# Privacy Policy – OpIndia News

 ## Who we are

 OpIndia.com is a news and opinions website from India.
-More [about us can be read here](http://www.opindia.com/about/).
+More [about us can be read here](https://www.opindia.com/about/).

 ## What personal data we collect and why we collect it